koomahnah/hello-module/README.md

 Inverting module
 --------------
-Put data in /dev/hello0 or /dev/hello1.
-Get it at back at /dev/hello0 or - inverted - at /dev/hello1.
+Put data in /dev/inverter0.
+Get it at back at /dev/inverter0 or - inverted - at /dev/inverter1.
+Can also be used to fill RAM.